 Silver, referred to as the “poor man’s gold,” is another popular alternative investment.
 Like gold, silver is a precious metal, though significantly cheaper due to its greater supply within the Earth’s crust.
 Historically, the gold to silver ratio — that is, the price of gold relative to silver — has been roughly 15 to 1, meaning gold has been 15 times more expensive than silver by weight.
 Today the ratio is 75 to 1, making silver especially attractive to investors seeking value.

 Currently, we are on the cusp of a technological revolution in which the masses are beginning to have greater choice as to which currencies they can use.
 The days of people being forced to submit to the will of major central banks, with conflicts of interest, are about to end.
 Given the rapid innovation in the cryptocurrency sphere, savers can once again be rewarded rather than seeing their hard-earned money diminish in value as central banks print paper currencies into oblivion.

 Disclaimer: All investors must do their own due diligence when investing, especially in cryptocurrencies or tokens.
-Some of the material published on this website is promotional, and, if so, will be indicated as such.
+Cryptocurrencies are very risky.
 Investors are encouraged to do as much research as possible on potential investments before investing.
 None of the material on this website is intended to be investment advice.